The Pat Sajak Show: Cancellation

 During its final weeks, Sajak worked four days per week, with a guest host on Fridays.
 More than a decade later, Sajak (serving as guest host of Larry King Live) interviewed Limbaugh and facetiously said the show "was going so well that they actually auditioned replacements for me on the air."
 Limbaugh all but confirmed the suspicion.

 On April 9, 1990, CBS announced the cancellation due to low ratings, which were generally half the level of Carson's, and were further diminished by The Arsenio Hall Show, which had been launched in syndication the same month as Sajak's show.
 Some affiliates delayed the show or never carried the program at all, choosing to air sitcom reruns or syndicated shows; there were even some that actually carried Arsenio instead.

 The final show aired on April 13, 1990.
-Because it was a Friday, Sajak did not appear, and comedian Paul Rodríguez hosted in his place.
+Sajak did not appear, and comedian Paul Rodríguez hosted in his place.

 CBS restored its CBS Late Night block of movies and reruns, which The Pat Sajak Show replaced earlier, and would not program another late-night talk show until the Late Show with David Letterman debuted in August 1993.
 That show proved far more successful, with Letterman hosting until May 2015 and Stephen Colbert taking over the show in September of the same year.

 Legacy

-Studio 56 at CBS Television City, where The Pat Sajak Show was taped, would later host numerous other talk shows, including The Dennis Miller Show, Politically Incorrect, The Tyra Banks Show, The Wanda Sykes Show and Rove LA.
+Studio 42 (later known as Studio 56) at CBS Television City, where The Pat Sajak Show was taped, would later host numerous other talk shows, including The Dennis Miller Show, Politically Incorrect, The Tyra Banks Show, The Wanda Sykes Show and Rove LA.
 In September 2012, The Late Late Show with Craig Ferguson moved into Studio 56, returning a CBS late night talk show to that location over 22 years after The Pat Sajak Show was cancelled.
 As a tribute, Ferguson installed an autographed publicity photo of Sajak from The Pat Sajak Show era on the Late Late Show set's faux-mantelpiece, alongside those of Letterman and previous Late Late Show hosts Tom Snyder and Craig Kilborn.
-James Corden took over The Late Late Show in 2015, which remains in Studio 56 with a completely redesigned set.
+Ferguson hosted the program until 2015, when the set was redesigned for new host James Corden.

 Sajak's first guest Chevy Chase went on to host his own late night talk show on Fox in 1993, which proved even less successful than Sajak's own show.